 An international team of archaeological experts and students are working against time in northern Argentina to uncover important prehistoric artifacts.

-An international team of archaeological experts and students are working against time in northern Argentina to uncover important prehistoric artifacts.
+Background: An international team of archaeological experts and students are working against time in northern Argentina to uncover important prehistoric artifacts.
 Early next year the giant Salto Grande dam will begin operating and its reservoir will flood an area now know to contain significant evidence on prehistoric South American life.

 SYNOPSIS: The rescue operation was initiated by Uruguayan archaeologists alarmed at the threat posed by construction of the dam.
 They found artifacts up to 9,000 years old.
 This pushed back by several centuries the previous dating of earliest human settlements in the area.
 By recording the geological layers in each dig, the workers have been able to build a picture of successive Indian cultures.